sunflynf/web-notes/docs/summarize/languages/JavaScript.md

 :::

 ## Class (ES6)

->
-> - A JavaScript class is not an object.
+- A JavaScript class is not an object.
-> - It is a template for JavaScript objects.
+- It is a **template** for JavaScript objects.
->

 ```js
 class Car {
   constructor(brand, year) {